elandsma/ThisIsTheGwei/README.md

 MongoDB was chosen as the database because of its simplicity, as we are not dealing with relational data.

-Etherscan was chosen as the external API for our price data, due to the response speed and rate limits, both of which made it a superios choice when compared against other similar options.
+Etherscan was chosen as the external API for our price data, due to the response speed and rate limits, both of which made it a superior choice when compared against other similar options.

 "This Is The Gwei" is a play on the phrase "This Is The Way" from [The Mandalorian](https://en.wikipedia.org/wiki/The_Mandalorian).